MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 This feature exists to prevent irregularities in the bed from propagating through the model's entire height.
 Fading out leveling also reduces computational requirements and resonance from the Z axis above the fade height.
 For a well-aligned machine, this feature can improve print results.

-Example: To have leveling fade out over the first 10 mm of layer printing use `M420 Z10`.
+Example: To have leveling fade out over the first 10mm of layer printing use `M420 Z10`.
 If each layer is 0.2 mm high, leveling compensation will be reduced by 1/50th (2 %) after each layer.
 Above 10mm the machine will move without compensation.

 #### G26 Mesh Validation Pattern
 ```cpp